mdickinson/bigfloat/Doc/index.rst

 All functions in this section follow the same rules:

-* Arguments can be BigFloats, integers or floats, unless otherwise specified.
+* Arguments can be :class:`BigFloat` instances, integers or floats, unless otherwise specified.
-* Integer or float arguments are converted exactly to BigFloats.
+* Integer or float arguments are converted exactly to :class:`BigFloat` instances.
 * The format of the result and the rounding mode used are taken from the current context.
 * Attributes of the current context can be overridden by supplying an